Gecina bucks light-volume trend in European equity markets

 * Italy outperforms as bond yields fall

-* Caution ahead of Ukraine, EU election results (Updates with closing prices and no other changes to text)
+* Caution ahead of Ukraine, EU election results (Adds detail, quotes, updates prices)

 By Alistair Smout

-EDINBURGH, May 23 (Reuters) - French real-estate firm Gecina bucked the trend of low volumes in European share trading on Friday, as investors generally steered clear of big bets before a long weekend in Britain and elections in Ukraine and across the European Union.
+EDINBURGH, May 23 (Reuters) - French real-estate firm Gecina bucked the trend of low volumes in European share trading on Friday, as investors generally steered clear of big bets ahead of a long weekend in Britain and elections in Europe and Ukraine.

-Gecina fell 1.3 percent in volumes nearly four times its 90-day average after a share placing worth roughly 1 percent of share capital.
+Gecina fell 1.5 percent in volumes three times its 90-day average after a share placing worth roughly 1 percent of share capital.

 But the prospect of the vote only affected share prices marginally on Friday, traders said.

-Italian stocks gained 1.8 percent, the top performing index in Europe, with banks benefiting from lower sovereign bond yields despite uncertainty over the vote.
+Italian stocks gained 1.2 percent, the top performing index in Europe, with banks benefitting from lower sovereign bond yields despite uncertainty over the vote.

 “It would need an extraordinary negative result to change a view of Europe where everything has been recovering recently.
 The bond market hasn’t taken fright, and that’s an indicator that equity markets will be supported,” said Veronika Pechlaner, who helps manage $13 billion of assets at Ashburton Investments.